Gary Penrice: Early life

 Penrice was born in Bristol and grew up in Mangotsfield, where his parents still live today.
 Penrice was in the same class as ex-Blackpool manager Ian Holloway at school and they still remain close friends today.
 Penrice's potential footballing ability was evident from a young age and he was signed up as an apprentice by Bristol City; however, they later decided to release him, stating that he was too small to make it as a professional.
 After being released from his apprenticeship, Penrice, like his father before him, signed for local side Mangotsfield United.

-Penrice attended the same secondary school team as fellow future professional footballers Gary Smart, Gary Penrice and Ian Holloway, who were all roughly the same age.
+Penrice attended the same secondary school team as fellow future professional footballers Gary Smart and Ian Holloway, who were all roughly the same age.

 While playing for Mangotsfield, Penrice attended college and became a qualified plumber, planning to build himself a new career after failing to make the grade at Bristol City.
 Penrice worked as a plumber for a couple of years before his forgotten dream was to be rekindled.
 After scouts attended several of Mangotsfields matches, Penrice was offered a trial and signed with the team he and his family supported, Bristol Rovers.